SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

     ![](media/az-ex1-2.png)

-1. In the **Run script** tab, explore the given script under Download or copy the following script, copy the script by clicking **Copy to Clipboard** paste the code into the notepad.
+1. In the **Run script** tab, explore the given script under **Download or copy the following script**.
+Then copy the script by clicking **Copy to Clipboard** paste the code into the notepad.
 We will be using this PowerShell script to **Register Azure Arc enabled SQL Server** later.

       ![](media/dwnloadscriptss.png)